Make Fun Of Life!

 “Happily ever after is not a fairy tale.
 It’s a choice.” -Fawn Weaver

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Fairy Tales” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Fairy Tales And Folk Tales Gathered By David Hugh Beaumont.

 “It doesn’t matter if the guy is perfect or the girl is perfect, as long as they are perfect for each other.” -Author Unknown: “Good Will Hunting”